 A graduate of the prestigious ENSCI-Les Ateliers, Jun Yasumoto began his career collaborating with Jasper Morrison, one of the most influential product designers of our time.
 While spending the better part of two decades working with Morrison on furniture, product, lighting and tableware design projects, Yasumoto quietly developed his own practice, designing for the likes of Colos, Fucina and Ligne Roset.

 Shannon Maldonado’s winding journey through fashion, art, interior design and, now, furniture design has enriched an insatiably creative mind from the leading edge of Philadelphia’s design scene.
 A self-educated designer armed with encyclopedic knowledge of ’80s and ’90s design and architecture, Maldonado displays the hardhat mentality of a newcomer determined to make a splash.

-Only a year after founding the Tokyo studio, Design for Industry, Daisuke Kitagawa was selected by The New York Times as one of the most exciting new designers at the annual Salone Del Mobile in Milan.
-He has since received a bevy of awards, including a Red Dot Design Award, and gained international recognition for his pure, scrupulously executed work.
+Only a year after founding the Tokyo studio, Design for Industry, Daisuke Kitagawa was selected by The New York Times as one of most exciting new designers at the annual Salone Del Mobile in Milan.
+He has since received a bevy of awards, including the prestigious GOOD DESIGN Award, and gained recognition for his pure, scrupulously executed work.